flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 - __Dynamic Target Album__ definition by using  __metadata placeholders__:<br>
 	Metadata placeholders are evaluated for each uploaded photo/video, so that the actual target album may be different for each individual photo/video.
-	Metadata placeholders can be used to define a metadata-based PhotoStation album layout, which is completely independent of the local directory layout.
+	Metadata placeholders can be used to define a metadata-based Photo Station album layout, which is completely independent of the local directory layout.
-	Metadata placeholders can also be used to define a PhotoStation album layout, which is identical to an existing Collection Set hierarchy.
+	Metadata placeholders can also be used to define a Photo Station album layout, which is identical to an existing Collection Set hierarchy.
 	Metadata placeholders look like:<br>
 	  - {Date %Y}
 	  - {Date %Y-%m-%d}